 Finally, tap Create Promotion.

 That’s it!
-You can monitor the results on the Promotions tab of your Instagram profile.
+Your ad will be reviewed and approved by Facebook.
+Once it goes live, be sure to monitor the results of your ad in the Promotions tab of your Instagram profile.

 To start, go to Ads Manager and click +Create.

 First, you’ll need to choose your campaign objective from the list below.

 Here’s a quick breakdown of what each of these objectives aims to achieve.